chanzuckerberg/meta-datasci-discourse/README.md

 Related Work :

-1. Analysis derived from Pubmed 200k RCT: A large-ish corpus derived from structured abstracts in clinical literature.
-Current state of the art.
+**1. Analysis derived from Pubmed 200k RCT: A large-ish corpus derived from structured abstracts in clinical literature.
+Current state of the art.**

 * Dernoncourt and Lee (2017) PubMed 200k RCT: a Dataset for Sequential Sentence Classification in Medical Abstracts
     * ArXiv: https://arxiv.org/abs/1710.06071